gussj/cuckooazure/README.md

      ./csand.sh

-The script will ask for two options:
+The script will ask for one of this options:
 - prereq
 - boombox